Gibberlings3/Jasteys_SoD_Tweakpack/c#sodtweaks/readme.c#sodtweaks.english.txt

 8 SoD Ending: jastey's Tweaks
 -----------------------------------
-This component gives 4 install choices, which all change the ending of SoD after the "slayer cutscene" and Bence Duncan found the PC on the floor.
+This component gives 4 install choices, which all change the ending of SoD, with Bence Duncan starting his dialogue after he found the PC and Skie on the floor after the "slayer cutscene".

 All options use as much original (voiced) lines as possible.

-Note to modders (and players): all options use the standard cutscene bdcut61.bcs which handles the leaving of NPCs out of the party.
+Note to modders (and players): all options use the standard cutscene "bdcut61.bcs" which handles the leaving of NPCs out of the party.
 For some options the end of the cutscene is altered, but if you add a script block for your mod NPC as described in my "Modding Tutorial Part 2: Make Your NPC Comment and Move Along at the End of SoD" (link below), all SoD Ending options will be compatible with your NPC mod.
 Note: all options skip the setting of "Global("bd_plot","global",591)" which handles the "PC is murder supect NPC reactions" in bd4100.are.

 Option 1: "Revised Full Version"